Best Practices

 Try harder.
 Make it work.

-Currently, we are all experiencing many concerns that are just too big to “fit” into our usual methods of moving through life.
-The pandemic!
-Distance learning!
-Taking care of our loved ones!
+Each of us has times in our lives when our concerns are just too big to “fit” into our usual methods of moving through life.
 There’s so much that we have neither control over nor experience dealing with.
 We can’t gain purchase because we don’t quite know where to step next or what to hold onto.

-But—like my rocking chair—it can help when we don’t give up at first discouragement and instead start taking apart the big problems, breaking them into smaller pieces, until we get to something we can indeed manage and thus control.
+But—like my rocking chair—it can help when we don’t give up at first discouragement and instead start taking apart the big problems.
+We can break them into smaller pieces until we get to something we can indeed manage and thus control.

-And, by the way, I can also now recommend the healing powers of time spent in a rocking chair.
+And, by the way, I can also now recommend the healing powers of time spent in a rocking chair, at pretty much any time of year.